sukreshmanda/sukreshmanda/README.md

 ### Hi there 👋  I am Sukresh  👦‍👦 Welcome to my Profile
 ### I am a Student 📚, CS Enthusiast 😊, Farmer 🚜
  - Trying photography 📷 for a change
+ - Happy to be IIITian (RGUKT)
+ - Physics is super crazy to learn 🌟
+ - Eligible to vite ☑ as a Citizen of India 🇮🇳

 <br />